Beef chow mein

 Transfer to a heatproof bowl.

-Stir-fry bok-choy in wok for 3 minutes or until leaves are starting to wilt (add a splash of water if you find bok-choy is sticking or starting to burn).
+Stir fry the bok choy in wok for 3 minutes or until leaves are starting to wilt (add a splash of water if you find bok choy is sticking or starting to burn).

-Add garlic and stir-fry for 30 seconds or until fragrant.
+Add garlic and ginger and stir fry for 30 seconds or until fragrant.

-Stir-fry for 1 to 2 minutes or until vegetables are just tender and the sauce has thickened.
+Add the carrot and beans and stir fry for 1 to 2 minutes.
+Add the capsicum and bok choy and continue to stir fry until vegetables are just tender and the sauce has thickened.

 Add the noodles back to the pan, tossing well to combine.

-Serve the chow mein topped with the wilted bok choy, chilli and spring onion.
+Serve the chow mein topped with the chilli, spring onion and fried shallots.

 Nutrition Information per Serving (642g)